What is STREAM?

 Who can apply?

-STREAM is aiming at students who have a high interest in conducting research during their study period.
-Students from all subjects at the University of Zurich are eligible to apply.
-You must have a minimum of one full academic year of your undergraduate course complete at the time of the mobility.
+STREAM is aimed at students who have a high interest in conducting research during their study period.
+Students from all subjects at UZH are eligible to apply.
+You must have a minimum of one full academic year of your undergraduate course completed at the time of the mobility.